• Skip to primary navigation

 • Cook the veggies in the bacon and bacon fat for about 5 minutes.

-• Add in the water, milk, thyme, bay leaf, salt and pepper.
+• Add in the water, milk, thyme, bay leaf, salt, and pepper.

 • Cook until the vegetables are tender on a low-medium fire.

-• While the soup is cooking in a large skillet cook the flounder in the 2 tablespoons butter until cooked thoroughly.
+• While the soup is cooking in a large skillet cook the flounder in the 2 tablespoons of butter until cooked thoroughly.

 • Once the vegetables are tender add the flounder to the soup.

-• In the skillet used for the flounder add in the 2 tablespoons butter, once melted stir in the flour to make a roux.
+• In the skillet used for the flounder add in the 2 tablespoons of butter, once melted stir in the flour to make a roux.

 • Top with cooked bacon and enjoy!